If you haven’t heard of water lentils and you’re a plant-based eater, it’s time to get your education on!

 With that said, you won’t necessarily find water lentils at your local grocery store for purchase.
 Instead, Parabel transforms water lentils into a “protein powder called Lentein,” which contains “45 [percent] protein, about the same amount as most soy-based protein powders.”
 The powder is devised for plant-based eaters to easily get nutrients and vitamin B12 into their diet!

-If you’ve heard about water lentils, it’s most likely in relation to their vitamin B12 content.
+If you’ve heard about water lentils, it’s most likely about their vitamin B12 content.
 Turns out these little aqua-loving water plants are the only bioactive form of vitamin B12 available!
 Yet, that’s not all this plant-based food has to offer.
 Let’s take a closer look at the nutritional gains of water lentils!

 The Essential Amino Acids